SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

                     </p>

                     <p class="has-background has-very-light-gray-background-color">
-                      NOTE: <strong>sconfig</strong> only handles IPv4 addressing.
+                      NOTE: **sconfig** only handles IPv4 addressing.
 We will cover setting the IPv6 address a bit later.
                     </p>

                     <p>